dwkim78/ASTRiDE/README.md

 <img src="https://github.com/dwkim78/ASTRiDE/blob/master/astride/datasets/images/ASTRiDE.png">
 </div>

 <br/>
 This package is the Python version of the streak detection pipeline ([Kim+ 2005](http://adsabs.harvard.edu/abs/2005JASS...22..385K) and [https://sites.google.com/site/dwkim78/streak-detection](https://sites.google.com/site/dwkim78/streak-detection)) originally programmed in C.

-Basic idea is same with the C version, which uses a border of each object (i.e. a contour of a certain level) in a fits image to detect streaks.
-Nevertheless, the Python version has improved algorithm for determining whether each border  is a streak or not.
+Basic idea is same with the C version, which uses a border of each object (i.e. a contour of a certain level) extracted from a fits image.
+Such kind of techniques extracting borders is called "[boundary-tracing](https://en.wikipedia.org/wiki/Boundary_tracing)" or "[contour-tracing](https://en.wikipedia.org/wiki/Boundary_tracing)".

+The Python version has improved algorithm for quantifying the shape of each border to determine whether or not the border is a streak.
 For details, see the section "[How to Use ASTRiDE](#4-how-to-use-astride)".

-The published paper title includes "High Velocity Objects", which means relatively long streaks.
+The title of the paper ([Kim+ 2005](http://adsabs.harvard.edu/abs/2005JASS...22..385K)) includes "High Velocity Objects", which implies relatively long streaks.
 ASTRiDE, however, is able to detect any kind of streaks whose lengths are either short or long.
-That is why the acronym, ASTRiDE, does not include "High Velocity Objects".
+Thus, the acronym - ASTRiDE - does not include "High Velocity Objects".

 ## Index